funvill/funvill.github.io/_posts/2007-03-02-a-mini-hydroelectric-damn-that-runs-a-led-inside-your-shower-head.md

 ---
-title: A mini hydroelectric damn that runs a LED inside your shower head.
+title: "A mini hydroelectric damn that runs a LED inside your shower head."
 date: 2007-03-02 15:25:00
+categories:
-categories: Projects
+- Projects
+slug: a-mini-hydroelectric-damn-that-runs-a-led-inside-your-shower-head

 ---

 I was browsing the <a href="http://forums.makezine.com/">Make Forums</a> today when I ran across this post <a href="http://forums.makezine.com/comments.php?DiscussionID=1649">LED Shower Head/Faucet</a>

 Basically the guy wants to create a small turbine inside of his shower head that would spin and create a current powerful enough to run a LED.